 Reasonable access does not include the use of destructive or invasive inspection methods.
 Nor does reasonable access include cutting or making access traps, or moving heavy furniture or stored goods.
 Safe Access – Is at the inspector’s discretion and will take into account conditions existing on the property at the time of the inspection.
 Our/Us/We means the company, partnership or individual named below that You have requested to carry out the property inspection and report.

 You/Your means the party identified on the face page of this agreement as the Client, and where more than one party all such parties jointly and severally, together with any agent of that party.
 You agree that in signing this agreement, or by checking the box (I agree to the terms and conditions) on the online booking form,You have read and understand the contents of this agreement and that the inspection will be carried out in accordance with this document.
-You agree to pay for the inspection on delivery of the report.
+You agree to pay for the inspection before the delivery of the report.

 Cancellation: Cancellation fee of 50% applies if inspection is cancelled within 36hrs of the booked inspection date and time.